 Michigan Criminal Process

 A criminal charge against you can be overwhelming and confusing, especially if it’s the first time you’ve been arrested or in court.
 This page aims to take some of the mystery out of the process and let you know generally what to expect if you’ve been charged with a misdemeanor or felony offense in Michigan.
 However, every case is different, and an experienced Michigan defense lawyer can answer specific questions about your charge.
+Learn how we can make a difference in your case during a free consultation.

 Many criminal cases start with an investigation.
 Someone reports a crime or police suspect that a crime was committed, and they try to figure out what happened and who did it.
 That process may include: